MetalBlueberry/chkb/README.md

       # swap B
       KEY_B:
           - keyCode: KEY_A
-      # remove the layer if caps is tapped again
+      # remove the layer if caps is tapped again,
+      # as this event is handled by swapAB layer,
+      # base layer wont trigger the Tap action
       KEY_CAPSLOCK:
         Tap:
           - action: PopLayer